Equitable Life Building (Manhattan): Expansions

 Equitable's operations increased further, so that by 1872 workers were cramped for space, leading the company to purchase property to the rear and create a law library.
 The lots at 122–124 Broadway were leased to a Delmonico's restaurant.
 The New York Times wrote in 1875 that the building's site and facilities allowed it to "embrace perhaps greater advantages than any other commercial building in the City".
 A large expansion began in March 1875 was completed two months later.
 Electric lighting was added on a trial basis in 1878, making the Equitable Life Building the city's first office building with such lighting.
 The Equitable Life Building was extremely profitable: in 1892, Equitable's annual income from renting was estimated to be $300,000, which real-estate developers estimated was four percent of the true value of the building.

 In 1885, Equitable filed plans with the New York City Department of Buildings to build a large extension to the Equitable Life Building.
 Several lots on Broadway and Pine Street, measuring 80 by 191 ft, would be acquired for the annex.
 The mansard roof would be removed and replaced with the eighth and ninth stories.
-The expansion was completed by 1887.
+David H. King Jr. was hired as the annex's general contractor.
+The expansion was completed by 1887; George B. Post designed the expansion, while David H. King Jr. was the builder.
 It was during the late-1880s expansion that the block-through lobby was added, and the Cafe Savarin was opened.
 At the time, the Equitable Life Building occupied the entire block except for the corner lots on Nassau Street.
-Author R. Carlyle Buley stated that Equitable did not assume control of the entire block until 1906, when it bought the lots at 17 and 23–25 Nassau Street.
+The author R. Carlyle Buley stated that Equitable did not assume control of the entire block until 1906, when it bought the lots at 17 and 23–25 Nassau Street.
 These buildings were respectively the Belmont Building and the Western National Building, which were never subsumed by the Equitable Life Building.
 Post was asked to prepare plans for a 40-story structure in 1897, though the design was ultimately not executed.

 The securities vault and the statue of Hyde were added at the end of the 19th century.
 By 1900, the Equitable Life Building had over 3,000 occupants.
 In 1907, Daniel H. Burnham's company D. H. Burnham & Company had proposed replacing the Equitable Life Building with a 33-story structure (later changed to a 62-story building), but the plan was ultimately dropped.
 Rather, Equitable constructed the Hazen Building on nearby Greenwich Street to store its files.